Do you suspect that a student has cheated in an exam?

 It is cheating if the student:

-• Has access to exam aids (such as a dictionary, notes, formulas or a mobile phone) during an exam for which no exam aids are permitted – regardless of whether the student uses these aids.
+• Has access to exam aids (such as a dictionary, notes, formulas) during an exam for which no exam aids are permitted – regardless of whether the student uses these aids.
 For example, if no exam aids are allowed, the student may not have a dictionary on his/her exam desk, even if the student doesn’t use it.

 • Brings unauthorised exam aids to an exam (for example, another type of calculator or textbook than the permitted type).